chrisisth/PokemonGo-Automate-Flows/Open & send presents [deprecated]/readme.md

 2. **Operation**: The flow will automatically open and send gifts within the game.

-3. **End**: To stop the operation, simply press the volume up button.
+3. **End**: You can cancel the flow at any time by pressing the volume up button..
 Upon stopping, the flow will provide a brief summary indicating the number of times it has run.
 To stop the flow, you need to manually stop it in the Automate app.

 ### Features